Harmony Labs

 “When we tell a story, we transport people into a world.
 Instead of deciding whether they agree or disagree, they’re feeling something.” —Elsie Iwase, Strategy Director, Harmony Labs

+Tell a story and you immediately disarm.
+You activate a different kind of mental processing.
+You build a relationship.
 There is nothing like a story for taking people on a difficult journey that ends in an unexpected place.
-That’s why we center storytelling—whether through films, shows, memes, or short documentaries—over argumentation, which tends to trigger logical defenses, and make audiences less likely to try on a new perspective.
+That’s why we center storytelling—whether through films, shows, memes, or social media posts—over argumentation, which tends to trigger people’s defenses, to put them in a frame of mind to argue, making them less likely to try on new perspectives.

 Vision as Offense